anusii/ldflex-flutter/README.md

 Most of the functionality available at https://github.com/ldflex/ldflex should be available here, noting the following key things:

-For function calls, one needs to use the patterns:

 To return iterables rather than single results one needs to use `.resolveIterator`

 ```dart